learn-co-curriculum/react-hooks-redux-create-store/README.md

 };
 ```

-Notice, however, that we did not move the `reducer` reducer into the
+Notice, however, that we did not move the `reducer` function into the
 `createStore` function.
-Take a look at it.
-This code is particular to our
+Take a look at it. _This code_ is particular to our
 application.

 ```javascript